-Tag archive for: anatomy
+Tag Archive for: anatomy

-To mark European Heritage Days 2021, the Faculty of Medicine’s historic building and botanical garden will open their doors to the public for guided tours.
+To mark the 2021 European Heritage Days, the Faculty of Medicine’s Historic Building and Botanical Garden are opening their doors to the public for guided tours.
 Due to the current health situation, tours are available by advance reservation only.
 Find all the details in this article.

 Updated on September 17, 2021:

-Due to a prefectural decision related to planned demonstrations in the city center, we are unfortunately forced to close the Jardin des Plantes in Montpellier to the public on the afternoon of Saturday, September 18, 2021.
+Due to a prefectural decision related to the demonstrations planned in the city center, we are unfortunately forced to close the Jardin des Plantes in Montpellier to the public on the afternoon of Saturday, September 18, 2021.

 As a result, the tours scheduled for Saturday afternoon have been canceled.
-However, the tours scheduled for the morning will take place as planned.
+However, the tours scheduled for the morning will go ahead as planned.

-We sincerely apologize for the situation and thank you for your understanding.
+We are truly sorry about this situation and thank you for your understanding.

 Saturday, September 18: (Re)discover the Jardin des Plantes!